huggingface/accelerate/examples/README.md

         accelerate config  # This will create a config file on your server accelerate launch ./nlp_example.py  # This will run the script on your server
         ```
-    * With traditional PyTorch launcher (`torch.distributed.launch` can be used with older versions of PyTorch)
+    * With traditional PyTorch launcher
         ```bash
         torchrun --nproc_per_node 2 ./nlp_example.py
         ```